-Diversity and equal opportunities among employees and management and inclusion are also fundamental principles.
+Occupational health and safety for employees and throughout the value chain a the second as a second as and inclusion are also fundamental principles.
 Vow defines equality as equal opportunities for all regardless of gender, age, ethnicity, religion, belief, disability, pregnancy, parental leave, care responsibility, sexual orientation, gender identity, gender expression, or combinations of these.
 Vow's work related to diversity, equality and inclusion is led by the HR-department.